run-ai/docs/docs/admin/runai-setup/authentication/sso.md

 Test Connectivity to Administration User Interface:

-* Using an incognito browser tab and open the Run:AI user interface.
+* Using an incognito browser tab and open the Run:ai user interface.
 * Select the `Login with SSO` button.
 * Provide the `Organization name` obtained above.
 * You will be redirected to the IdP login page.
 Use the previously entered _Administrator email_ to log in.